Undecidability of the block gluing classes of homshifts: Undecidability

 In this section, we provide a proof of Theorem \ref{thm:everygroup}.
 To do this, we build a family of graphs from a finite group presentation $(E,R)$ (this notation is introduced in Section \ref{section.background.group.presentations}) such that the square group of any element in this family is isomorphic to $\langle E : R \rangle$ (Theorem \ref{thm:realization}).
 Furthermore, we provide an algorithm which, provided the presentation $(E,R)$, outputs an element of this family (Proposition \ref{rem:realization}).

-The following construction is illustrated in Figure~\ref{fig:illustration.realization.simple}, especially steps 5 and 6.
+The following construction is illustrated in Figure~\ref{fig:illustration.realization.simple}.
 We have chosen to leave as much freedom as possible in some choices of parameters, even though this is not necessary to prove Theorem \ref{thm:everygroup}, so that the construction can be more flexible for future work.

 Let $(E,R)$ be a finite group presentation.
 If necessary, reduce the presentation: For all $e\in E$ we recursively remove occurrences of $ee^{-1}$ and $e^{-1}e$ from every relation in $R$ and we remove from $E$ any $e\in E\cap R$ (as well as all occurrences of $e$ in relations of $R$), and empty relations.
 We start the construction of the associated undirected graph, so, whenever we present a construction of a graph, the reader should assume that the reverse edges are present.